LukeSmithxyz/mutt-wizard/README.md

 ## Todo

-* Expand the list of server information in `domains.csv`.
+* Expand the list of server information in `domains.csv`, possibly porting the Thunderbird autoconfigure settings.